Advancing the Common Good

 Community Impact Funding: Focus Based On Community Needs Assessment

 The UWCWV Board of Directors established set funding amounts and desired outcomes in each of the four impact areas: Health, Education, Financial Stability and Safety Net.
 Nonprofit organizations that provide these services can apply for Community Impact funding through the United Way of Central WV.
-The 2018 Investment Priorities are indicated by assigning a percentage of funding that will go toward each impact area.
-This funding will be awarded to qualifying nonprofit organizations in 2018.
+The Investment Priorities are indicated by assigning a percentage of funding that will go toward each impact area.
+This funding will be awarded to qualifying nonprofit organizations annually.